 What most often makes maintenance an issue in a Louisville divorce case is the length of time it will continue or the employment viability of the spouses.

 We are often asked about the circumstances that warrant a change in existing maintenance orders.
-Changes in the relationships of the party receiving support (such as remarriage or cohabitation) may impact continuation of spousal support.
+Changes in the relationships of the party receiving support (such as remarriage or cohabitation) may impact continuation of maintenance.
 The lack of seeking employment that is consistent with the skills and expertise of the party receiving support (taking a job that pays less than what the individual could and should be earning) can raise concerns with our Courts.

 Each maintenance case is unique and the question of “When is maintenance an issue in a Louisville divorce case?” is best answered by one of our experienced attorneys.
 We invite you to contact us or call 502-584-1108 to schedule an appointment with one of our experienced divorce and family law attorneys.
 We can review your unique situation and provide counsel on the likelihood of maintenance, the potential amount and the appropriate strategy for approaching the Court.